 Yes, provided that your OB accepts the health insurance utilized for the pregnancy.
 Together, you and the Intended Parents will decide upon the physician that cares for you during pregnancy.
 Many Surrogates use the physician that delivered their own children.

 Gestational Surrogates need to prepare their bodies for the embryo transfer.
 You will require injections in order to help your uterus accept the embryo.
 The medical team will help you throughout your injectable period by providing a calendar with a clear timetable and dosages.
 Generally, you will have to take the injections through the first trimester.

-Surrogacy has the same risks as with a regular pregnancy.
-There are no additional risks with a surrogate pregnancy.
+Surrogacy has the same risks as a regular pregnancy.
+There are no additional risks with a Surrogate pregnancy.
 Given that, please consult with your OB to talk about normal pregnancy risks.